Ray Hanania: Journalism

 Earlier in his career, Hanania wrote a weekly syndicated column for the Jerusalem Post and his columns advocated the "moderate Palestinian and Arab voice" and rejected extremism, embraces peace between Palestinians and Israelis, and opposed the use of violence.
 However, in a November 2012 column for the Saudi Gazette, he wrote "the real obstacle preventing peace is the fundamental refusal of most Israelis and most American Jews to accept the right of Palestinians to exist as a people with a state."
 Hanania also said that "until Israelis and Jews accept the right of Palestinians to exist, Palestinians have no option but to struggle and resist and defend themselves against violence, land confiscation and theft, and ethnic cleansing from historical Palestine.
-However, Hanania has committed himself to non-violence, embraces peaceful negotiations and maintains consistently on his web site that "The best way to fight extremism in the Middle East and bring peace to Israelis and Palestinians is through truth and facts.
+However, Hanania has committed himself to non-violence, embraces peaceful negotiations and maintains consistently on his web site:"The best way to fight extremism in the Middle East and bring peace to Israelis and Palestinians is through truth and facts.
 In my columns, you will read my opinions which provide a balanced view of the conflict, to let you understand the facts and the issues.
 I don't just criticize Israel.
 I also criticize the Arabs.
 I don't just point a finger at Israel and blame them for everything, I also point out the faults of the Arabs, too."
-Hanania describes himself as the Baby Boomer Blogger and editor of Arab American TV Online.